-Supplies electrical current to the holding tank monitor and the macerator pump.
+Supplies electrical current to the holding tank monitor in each head compartment and the switch in the master head compartment that activates the macerator overboard discharge pump for the holding tank.

 Cabin Refrigerator

 Supplies 12-volt electrical current directly to the refrigerator in the galley when AC current is not being used.